 • Inspect sports equipment and examine all participants to ensure safety

 • Keep track of event times, starting or stopping play when necessary

 • Signal participants and other officials when infractions occur, or to regulate play

 • Settle claims of infractions or complaints by participants

 • Enforce the rules of the game and assess penalties when necessary

 In officiating at sporting events, umpires, referees, and sports officials anticipate play and put themselves where they can best see the action, assess the situation, and determine any violations of the rules.
 Some sports officials, such as boxing referees, may work independently.
 Others, such as umpires, work in groups.
 Regardless of the sport, the job is highly stressful because officials often must make split-second decisions, sometimes resulting in strong disagreement expressed by opposing team players, coaches, and spectators.

 Because sports officials must observe play and often make split-second decisions, the work can be filled with pressure.
-In some instances, strong disagreements may take place between officials, on the one hand, and competitors and coaches, on the other, resulting in additional stress.
+In some instances, strong disagreements may take place between officials and the competitors and coaches, resulting in additional stress.